 In event of fire, pull fire alarm and call 911.
 Never assume someone else has called the fire department.
 Notify housing staff and Campus Safety immediately

-Student rooms (with the exception of designated Costello apartments), dayrooms, lounges, and lobbies are furnished for comfort and accessibility of all students.
+Student rooms, dayrooms, lounges, and lobbies are furnished for comfort and accessibility of all students.
 Furniture is to remain in designated areas at all times.
-Moving or tampering with furnishings may result in a fine plus costs associated with repair/replacement.
+Note: Most apartments in Costello Hall are designated for family occupancy and are unfurnished.

-Students may construct lofts.
-However, the University cannot endorse or recommend designs, or assist with construction.
+Students are permitted to construct lofts.
+The University cannot endorse or recommend designs, and will assist with construction.
 Lofts must be (a) structurally sound, (b) independently supported − cannot be attached to existing structures, fixtures or furnishings, (c) must not interfere with access to or the effectiveness of exits or fire safety, mechanical, electrical, or other important equipment.
 Augustana reserves the right to require the removal of personal furnishings that pose a risk to personal safety or property.

 Students may invite friends/relatives of the same gender to stay with them as guests for a maximum of two consecutive nights.

-- Student is responsible for notifying hall staff that guests are staying overnight.
+- Students are responsible for notifying Campus Life staff that guests are staying overnight.